rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   There are plenty of facilities like a supermarket, a small park, and a pharmacy is within walking distance, which makes daily life easier.
 It's also close to public transport, there’s a bus stop right outside the building, so getting around the city is hassle-free.

 - **What is your neighbourhood like?**
   My neighbourhood is vibrant and multicultural, with friendly people and lots of local shops.
 However, it can get noisy during peak hours due to traffic.
+But overall, it’s a pleasant place to live.

 - **Do most people live in houses in your country?**
   In my country, many people in rural areas live in houses, but in cities, flats are more common due to space constraints.
 It depends on the region and economic factors.